keithgroup/mbGDML/docs/source/training.rst

 Training routine
 ================

-We provide a :class:`~mbgdml.train.mbGDMLTrain` class that manages all training routines.
+We provide a class, :class:`~mbgdml.train.mbGDMLTrain`, that manages all training routines.
-There are many training and model options that are either parameters or attributes.
+Many training and model options are either parameters or attributes.
 Please refer to the :class:`~mbgdml.train.mbGDMLTrain` documentation for explanations.